systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Warning on Ingress](/tutorial-img/03-deploy_containerized_app/warning_on_ingress.png)

 The configuration for this `Ingress` rule isn't qualified for use (yet!) - for it to work, it needs to know the Security Group ID.
-You don't have one of those yet, because the AWS `Security Group` doesn't exist yet (it won't exist until you've finished modeling and click `Apply Changes`).
-Since your `Ingress` rule is connected to your `Security Group` in the model, once the `Security Group` exists the the Security Group ID will pass through automatically and the warning will resolve itself.
+You don't have one of those yet, because the AWS `Security Group` doesn't exist yet (it won't exist until you've finished modeling and clicked `Apply Changes`).
+Since your `Ingress` rule is connected to your `Security Group` in the model, once the `Security Group` exists the Security Group ID will pass through automatically, and the warning will resolve itself.

 Investigate some automation in your model:
 * Select the `Ingress` rule, and switch to the Code tab in the `Selected Assets Panel`.
 Check out how System Initiative has written the `IpPermissions` automatically.
 You now have a single configuration attribute, the ExposedPorts of your Docker `Image`, automatically configuring the Operating System, EC2 User Data, and your `Ingress` rule.